Editor's Note: This story was updated Nov. 5, 2019.

 P is for pellet.
 Nuclear fuel comes in the form of solid cylinders of uranium, about the size of a pencil eraser.
 These pellets are stacked in rods that form assemblies and are placed in the nuclear reactor.

 R is for reactor.
 A steel vessel that contains the core – where fission takes place – among other things.
 Nuclear reactors are surrounded by steel-lined, airtight concrete containment buildings.

 S is for safety.
 The nuclear energy industry is one of the safest and most secure in the country.
 Nuclear plants use multiple, redundant safety systems to protect plant workers and the public, including physical barriers and routinely practiced emergency plans and procedures.

 T is for turbine.
-Like other power plants, nuclear facilities use steam to spin a turbine – which looks like a large fan – to drive a generator to make electricity.
+Like other power plants, nuclear facilities use steam to spin a turbine – which looks like a large fan – to drive a generator to

 U is for Uranium235.
 Duke Energy’s nuclear reactors use Uranium235 for fuel because its atoms can easily split or fission.